snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 Some error messages will already give you an indication of what to fix - for example a schema path issue indicate that either the schema wasn't correctly uploaded to Iglu, or the tracker references the wrong path.

-At this point, it's a good idea to set up some monitoring dashboards for bad rows.
-[You can find a guide to doing this using Data Studio here][Data Studio guide]
+At this point, it's a good idea to set up some monitoring dashboards for bad rows (a guide for doing this in Google Data Studio is forthcoming).

 #### 2. Subset the data and dig into the issue